 Collaboration with Sunday Natural

-You can easily make these tasty and crispy salted chocolate granola bars yourself.
+You can easily make tasty and crispy salted chocolate homemade granola bars yourself.
 They are packed with nutrients and taste like sweets!

 These muesli bars are the perfect snack for traveling, sports or the office.

-What do you need for the salted chocolate granola bars?
+What do you need for the homemade granola bars?

 - Rolled oats